kekse1/count.php/README.md

 `x` and `y` are just moving the text along this both axis (in px).
 `fg` and `bg` can be `rgb()`, `rgba()` or just the 3 bytes and optionally a floating point number between 0 and 1 for the alpha component.
-`pad` is the space above and below the text, `space` is to the left and the right.
+`v` is the space above and below the text, `h` is to the left and the right.
 `size` is a font size in 'pt' or 'px' (ain't sure atm x)~, and the `font` needs to be installed in the `FONTS` directory, as `.ttf`.
 The `aa` parameter needs to be `0`, `1`, `y` or `n` to configure anti-aliased text.
 Last but not least, the `?type` can atm be set to 'png' and 'jpg', whereas 'png'